What is certification?

 Certification is a two-step process involving accreditation and auto-certification once accreditation has been established.
 Once a publisher’s workflow receives the Benetech GCA stamp of approval, titles are eligible for inclusion in the VitalSource-hosted retail site as well as on Benetech’s website listing all certified titles.

 Over a hundred accessibility features are evaluated by a content architect trained in accessibility.
-The results at each pass are presented in a detailed report that scores each feature on how successfully it meets accessibility criteria and offers advice on how to remediate issues.
-Phone consultations to review results are customary after the first pass.
+The results are presented in a detailed report that scores each feature on how successfully it meets accessibility criteria and offers advice on how to remediate issues.

 A final report includes a handy “at-a-glance” snapshot of the findings along with an executive summary.
 Individual features are scored and the file is given an overall accessibility score and a pass/fail notification.